Campbell Bible Study |

 ────────────────────────────────────────

-I looked at mid-trib, pre-wrath, and post-trib positions and their weaknesses.
-I landed on pre-trib as the most logically consistent.
+The restrainer in 2 Thessalonians 2:6–7 is the Holy Spirit.
+Once the Church (the vessel of the Holy Spirit) is removed at the Rapture, the restrainer is taken out of the way, and the Antichrist is revealed.
+However, of the rapture views I examined, pre-tribulation is the most logically consistent.
 I studied Daniel 7:20–28, seeing the complete arc of the Antichrist's rise, his persecution of the saints for time, times, and half a time, his destruction, and the saints inheriting the kingdom forever.

 🔗 Cross-References